Are you finally ready to take the challenge and finally get good handwriting?

 The best part of the exchange is that I know how much she loves to receive my letters; she calls my granny every time to sing my praises.
 Adorable, non?

 I always advise businesses and bloggers alike to include handwritten notes with their orders or design packs.
 The personalization can include feelings of familiarity and warmth.
 For me, practising handwriting has a huge return on investments.

-How To Build Your Workbook
+How To Build Your Handwriting Workbook

-- Grab your copies of the free printable worksheets below and print as many as you like to put into a binder like this one.
+- Grab your copies of the free printable worksheets above and print as many as you like to put into a binder like this one.
 I use one of these folders (yes I have all the colours), to organise all of the printable worksheets that I print.

 - Alternatively, you can purchase a grid pad or Rhodia dot pad and glue in the practice sheets.
 We will be using dot/grid paper later on.